pleituer/COMP3314-Asm3/report/report.md

 #### Model 4 (Similar to Model 3)

-While testing different features, we have achieved (where `train_test_split=0.2` and without augmentation) $75\%$ testing accuracy with a very small model, notably having only 250 features, consisting of HOG, Daisy, the blurred out image, with dimensions reduced to 240 using PCA, and 10 extra features being the LDA encodings, which is standardized and passed through a rbf svm.
-This model is significant in its size, while still maintaining very high accuracy, higher than a lot of those ones found online, like this model that uses HOG, achieving $70\%$ with 3000 features or this model using the $k$-means encoding explained in Model 2 with $k=800$, corresponding to a feature dimension of 3200, which achieved a similar accuracy of $75\%$.
+While testing different features, we have achieved (where `train_test_split=0.2` and without augmentation) nearly $75\%$ testing accuracy with a very small model, notably having only 250 features, consisting of HOG, Daisy, the blurred out image, with dimensions reduced to 240 using PCA, and 10 extra features being the LDA encodings, which is standardized and passed through a rbf svm.
+This model is significant in its size, while still maintaining very high accuracy, higher than a lot of those ones found online, like [this model](https://github.com/hudara/cifar-10/blob/master/cifar-10.ipynb) that uses HOG, achieving $70\%$ with 3000 features or [this model]((https://cs.stanford.edu/~acoates/papers/coatesleeng_aistats_2011.pdf)) using the k-means encoding explained in Model 2 with $k=800$, corresponding to a feature dimension of 3200, which achieved a similar accuracy of $75\%$.

-Mainly, this model is trained fully on a cpu, with some acceleration provided by `scikit-learn-intelex`, it is trained in 44 minutes, which preprocessing took around 15 minutes.
+The most significant aspect of this model is its size, with some acceleration provided by `scikit-learn-intelex`, it is trained in 42 minutes on a cpu (preprocessing time not included in the 42 minutes), where the preprocessing took around 15 minutes.
 While the larger model, Model 3, is trained with HKU Innowing's RTX 4090s, which took 3 minutes.
 The larger model also has been trained on our own laptops, taking 140 minutes on a RTX 3050.

 #### Model 5 (LDA)